Adroiti/docs-for-code-review-tools/Detekt/TooGenericExceptionThrown.md

 ## Description

-This rule reports thrown exceptions that have a type that is too generic.
+Reports thrown exceptions that have a type that is too generic.
 It should be preferred to throw specific exceptions to the case that has currently occurred.

 Example of **incorrect** code: